 There are many ways you can clean your car engine.
 I would like to share my experience with you and tell you which ways actually work.

-Cleaning Your Engine With WD40
+How To Clean Your Engine With WD40

 You don’t have to be a mechanic to clean your engine with wd40.
 Make sure you follow my steps and you will have a shiny engine in no time.

-Everybody’s biggest concern when cleaning their engine bay is getting water in something that you shouldn’t and then it shorts out but with the battery completely disconnected there’s no electric running through any of this so you can’t short anything out.
+Everybody’s biggest concern when cleaning their engine bay is getting water in something that you shouldn’t and then it shorts out.
+But, with the battery completely disconnected, there’s no electric running through any of this so you can’t short anything out.
 There’s a lot less to worry about and then when we’re done cleaning and detailing the engine we can make sure everything is dry and then reconnect the battery and we’ll be good to go.

 Start by using the brush and vacuum cleaner together, and kinda throw the dust into the vacuum cleaner with the brush.
 You want to brush off as many surfaces in the engine bay as you can.
 This process is pretty quick and it only takes about five minutes and it’s definitely helpful.
 If you have any rust on your metal engine parts, you can use the metal wire brush and take the rust off.
 That’s all it takes to dry clean the engine.